Austin ShoecraftUNIVERSAL FUND MEMBER

 Austin's Story

 Austin joined Watsi on June 21st, 2014.
-Six years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Austin's most recent donation supported Hser, a 30-year-old midwife from Burma, to fund mass removal surgery.
+Seven years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Austin's most recent donation supported Elizabeth, a 6-year-old girl from Kenya, to fund surgery to heal her fractured arm.

 Impact